slimpotatoes/slimpotatoes/README.md

 👋 Hi, I’m Alexandre Pofelski @slimpotatoes

-I do research on electron microscopes :microscope: and I'm a casual python scripter.
+I do research in electron microscopy :microscope: and I'm a casual python scripter.
 Do not hesitate to poke me :stuck_out_tongue_winking_eye: !!

 <!---